 Most people need 2.4 mcg of vitamin B12 a day.
 Pregnant women need 2.6 mcg and lactating women need 2.8 mcg of vitamin B12 per day.

 Most noteworthy, vitamin B12 is low in toxicity.
 We can consume a much higher dosage than the recommended.
-According to studies, even a daily dosage of 1,000 mcg is unlikely to cause any health risks.
+According to studies, even a daily dosage of 1,000 mcg is unlikely to cause any side effects.

-Vegans, vegetarians, and people who follow a plant-based diet should be pretty careful about getting adequate doses of all B-vitamins.
-Besides vitamin B12, vegans should follow a well-balanced diet, in order, to get high doses of important B-vitamins, such as thiamine (B1), riboflavin (B2), and pyridoxine (B6).
+Vegans, vegetarians, and people who follow a plant-based diet should be very careful about getting adequate doses of all B-vitamins.
+Besides vitamin B12, vegans should follow a well-balanced diet in order to get high doses of important B-vitamins, such as thiamine (B1), riboflavin (B2), and pyridoxine (B6).

 Foods rich in vitamin B12